Multi-Agent Lipschitz Bandits: END-TO-END REGRET GUARANTEES

+Appendix~G also gives a fully gap-free single-shot baseline that holds without these additional assumptions, albeit with a weaker horizon exponent.

-\end{corollary} This result demonstrates that by dynamically adapting the precision of the identification phases, our algorithm robustly achieves the optimal regret rate without requiring any separation between the values of good and bad cells.
+The above result demonstrates that by dynamically adapting the precision of the identification phases, our algorithm robustly achieves the minimax optimal regret rate without requiring any separation between the values of good and bad cells.
 The costs of repeated coordination in each epoch are controlled and are ultimately subsumed by the dominant learning cost.

-\section{Distance-Threshold Collisions}
+\section{DISTANCE-THRESHOLD COLLISIONS}

 Our analysis has centered on a partition-based collision model, a useful abstraction for systems with predefined operational zones.
 This section demonstrates the modularity of our framework by showing how it naturally extends to a more physically-motivated model where collisions are governed by proximity.